Tutorial - Integrate Dynamo

 Once you have saved your config.yaml

-with the worker terminal in which the message: "Successfully connected to the server" is displayed.
+file, you can start the worker by double-clicking the shortcut on the desktop.
+If all went well, you will be presented with windon in which the message: "Successfully connected to the server" is displayed.

 All code together